 Yesim is a Phd student at the Health Psychology group at KU Leuven.
 Her research is on aversive reactions to innocuous sounds with a focus on three conditions: misophonia, hyperacusis and bothersome tinnitus.
 She uses qualitative assessment tools and experimental research designs to study the etiology of three conditions while investigating the possible underlying learning accounts (i.e. referential learning).Personal website

 Valentina is a PhD student in Work and Organisational Psychology (WOP) at Vrije Universiteit Brussel (VUB).
 She studies burnout from a dynamic network perspective.
 The key idea is that the interactions among burnout symptoms is what makes a person experience a burned-out state.
-Given the novelty of this conceptualisation in burnout research, she wishes for her thesis to challenge current theory as well as lay the foundation for more accurate burnout prevention and intervention.
+She wishes for her thesis to challenge current theory as well as lay the foundation for more accurate burnout treatment and prevention.